 Consistent with our compensation objectives described above, our executive compensation program is designed to be competitive with the programs that are offered at paper, packaging and related manufacturing companies comparable to us.
-While comparing our compensation to other companies may not always be totally appropriate due to aspects of our business, these comparisons assist the committee's decision making process.
+While comparing our compensation to other companies may not always be totally appropriate due to aspects of our business, these comparisons assist the committee's decision-making process.

-At the direction of the committee, we have retained Meridian Compensation Partners, LLC, a nationally recognized compensation consulting firm, to assess the compensation of our named executive officers relative to a group of named executive officers at other peer companies and provide us with information in support of our compensation practices.
-The assessments include the compilation of compensation data from the peer group companies selected by management and approved by the committee, and the comparison of the compensation of each of our named executive officers relative to similar officers at the peer group companies.
-Representatives of
+We annually obtain an assessment of the compensation of our named executive officers relative to a group of named executive officers at other peer companies and provide us with information in support of our compensation practices.
+The assessments include the compilation of compensation data from the peer group companies approved by the committee, and the comparison of the compensation of each of our named executive officers relative to similar officers at the peer group companies.